If you've ever worked a desk job, you're well aware that after a week of staring at your computer, you can't wait for the excitement of a fun weekend.

 Though you may love the work you do, are you always comfortable, energized, and feeling creative?
 Chances are you answered no to at least two of those questions.

-We're all humans, and as much as we'd like to feel all of those things 100 percent of the time, it would be pretty difficult to do so.
+We're all humans, and as much as we'd like to feel all of those things 100 percent of the time, it's pretty difficult to do so.
 Being in the same environment and doing the same work day after day sometimes takes away from our productivity, creativity, and overall happiness.

 When we see the same desk to our left, and the same coffee pot to our right, things tend to get boring and bland.
 Without the opportunity to have a new, fresh environment, you could lack inspiration.